 Purpose & Objectives

 A growing concern about climate change in many Arab countries has led to the consideration of strategic energy options beyond oil and gas.
 The Arab governments’ and public and private companies’ investments in the Gulf and MENA region have resulted in the expansion and the re-direction of research priorities in universities and educational institutions to meet new market needs.
 More funding is available to develop, adapt, train and prepare for the demands of the new labor markets of green energy businesses and product investments.
 Serious research output relevant to the local market is taking place and is attracting students and faculty to contribute to the development of knowledge at home.
-In published background articles by the UNDP Regional Bureau for Arab States in 2010 as part of Arab climate resilience initiative, energy research and economic development agenda in the Arab world identified in three areas of importance for climate change mitigation.
+In published background articles by the UNDP Regional Bureau for Arab States in 2010 as part of Arab climate resilience initiative, energy research and economic development agenda in the Arab world identified three areas of importance for climate change mitigation.

 The identified areas are: